Above / In autumn, ash trees often create a golden canopy along the streets in Naperville.

 Stay Informed & Learn

-In 2010, PN sent these photos taken at a Naperville property to a Master Arborist for an assessment of the condition of the 20-year-old ash tree.
+In 2010, PN sent photos to a Master Certified Arborist in Michigan for an assessment of the condition of the 20-year-old ash tree located in the side year on private property.

 I could zoom in and actually see where the woodpeckers not only knocked all these chunks of bark off, but then they tap with their beak and claw with their feet – feeling for vibrational changes in the bark that tell them EXACTLY where the EAB larvae are under the bark.
 Then when they locate one, they peck at that spot making a round hole with their beak and remove the insect and eat him.
 They can make quite the mess.
 But without them we wouldn’t know sometimes that the EAB are even there.